IncDocAdmin/docs/docs/eva/custom-agents/rag-agent.md

 The main distinction between **RAG Agents** and **Enterprise Knowledge** lies in their configuration and scope:

--   **Enterprise Knowledge** uses the Search AI application, provisioned with the AI for Work account by default.
+-   **Enterprise Knowledge** uses the Search AI application, provisioned with the (In) Business Productivity account by default.
 It serves as a fallback mechanism when no specific agent matches the user's query intent.

 -   **RAG Agents** are specifically configured for different intents or